Fish Carrier (Ojageght): Postwar

 In March 1792, Fish Carrier was with a delegation of Seneca and Cayuga that met with George Washington in Philadelphia.
 Fish Carrier, Red Jacket, Cornplanter, Blacksnake and two others were presented with large oval silver peace medals.

-Fish Carrier was one of the signatories of the November 1794 Treaty of Canandaigua that established perpetual “peace and friendship” between the Iroquois and the United States, and acknowledged the sovereignty of the Iroquois within their lands.
+Fish Carrier was one of the signatories of the November 1794 Treaty of Canandaigua that established perpetual “peace and friendship” between the Haudenosaunee and the United States, and acknowledged the sovereignty of the Haudenosaunee within their lands.

 Fish Carrier worked to reduce tensions between the Senecas and the Onedias who had supported British and American forces respectively.
 Julia Anna Perkins, in Early Times on the Susquehanna, writes about Fish Carrier at a ceremony to adopt Robert Morris into the Senecas following Morris's acquisition of much of the earlier Phelps and Gorham Purchase.
 The ceremony became tense following dances and songs of battles between the Senecas and the Oneidas, and knives were drawn.
 Fish Carrier stood up, "striking the post with violence", and shouted "You are all a parcel of boys; when you have all attained my age, and performed the warlike deeds that I have performed, you may boast what you have done; not till then!"